 You should expect to pay fees for every year you are in attendance and be aware fees are subject to revision and may increase annually.
 Students on programmes of study of more than one year should take this into account when applying.

-The MRes in Business and Management is part of the application for the Doctoral Training Centre for Scotland by consortium of Scottish universities and replaces the prior recognition by the UK Economic and Social Research Council (ESRC) under its 1+3 and +3 awards scheme.
+The MRes in Business and Management Research Methods is part of the application for the Doctoral Training Centre for Scotland by consortium of Scottish universities and replaces the prior recognition by the UK Economic and Social Research Council (ESRC) under its 1+3 and +3 awards scheme.
 Under the Doctoral Training Scheme, UK students can apply to the ESRC for funded studentships that will cover fees and maintenance for the four-year programme (including the MRes), leading to the award of a PhD.
 Candidates from EU countries other than the UK are eligible to apply for a ‘fees only’ award.
 Further details of ESRC funding for postgraduates are available from: www.esrc.ac.uk

 Stirling Management School is committed to investing in academically talented students, enabling them to further their education with a reputable qualification from one of the many degree courses on offer at the University of Stirling.
 There are various categories of funding available to support the cost of your studies at the University of Stirling.